-Led by: Designated Safeguarding Lead (specifically safeguarding) and other members of TWR as appropriate Theme: Safeguarding awareness Comments: Safeguarding is a vital and mandatory part of our duty of care and therefore this training is a priority for all volunteers, members of staff and Board members.
+Led by: Designated Safeguarding Lead (specifically safeguarding) and other members of TWR as appropriate

+Theme: Safeguarding awareness

+Comments: Safeguarding is a vital and mandatory part of our duty of care and therefore this training is a priority for all volunteers, members of staff and Board members.
 Training occurs for everyone within TWR every two years.
-NB The only exception are Board members or Advisors to the Board who are not working directly with asylum seekers, refugees or resettled families who will not be required to do further training.
+This is to include all Board members, trustees, volunteers and employees.
+NB The only exception are Advisors to the Board who are not working directly with asylum seekers, refugees or resettled families who will not be required to do further training.
 However, they may do so if they wish on the two-year cycle.